JayRathod56/Data-Science/README.md

 # Data-Science
-Data Science Models for Regression, Classification and Clustering

 Welome to my git repo mate :)

+Here we are:
+Working with dataframes using pandas, datasets, num py, matplot for plotting graphs Data Science Models for Regression, Classification and Clustering

-Here I have uploaded models of Data Science with dataset
+I have uploaded models of Data Science and codes working with basics of data science with the respective dataset used

 Lets talk about the types of file extensions that i have used
 1. csv (comma seperated file) - can be open with notepad, excel, etc